Nanny Taxes in Maryland

 Montgomery County Paid Sick Leave

 Household employers in Montgomery County with fewer than five workers must provide each employee with both paid and unpaid sick and safe leave.
 Leave accrues at a rate of one hour of paid time for every 30 hours of work performed within the county.
 Each employee can accrue up to 32 hours of paid leave and 24 hours of unpaid leave in a calendar year.
-Employees can use up to 80 hours of earned sick and safe leave in any one calendar year.
+Employees can use up to 80 hours of earned sick and safe leave in any calendar year.

 Pay Transparency